Dhiban, Jordan: Early and Middle Islamic Periods

-However, Dhiban appears to have declined in importance after 1356, when the nearby town of Hisban lost its status as capital of the al-Balqa region in favour of Amman.
-Periods of drought in the ensuing years exacerbated this decline, and Dhiban was abandoned during the early years of Ottoman rule.
+However, Dhiʾban appears to have declined in importance after 1356, when the nearby town of Hisban lost its status as capital of the al-Balqa region in favour of Amman.
+Periods of drought in the ensuing years exacerbated this decline, and Dhiʾban was abandoned during the early years of the Ottoman Empire.

 Late Islamic and Hashemite Periods

-The Ottoman defter for Transjordan from 1538 to 1596 neglected Dhiban, which implies that the settlement declined through the 16th century.
-Families of the pastoral nomadic Bani Hamida tribe established modern Dhiban in the 1950s and both built upon preexisting structures and used them for raw materials.
-In the following years, the land surrounding the tel was distributed to the community for private ownership and the tel itself remains Jordanian government property.
+The Ottoman defter for the Transjordan region of Ottoman Syria from 1538 to 1596 neglected Dhiʾban, which implies that the settlement declined through the 16th century.
+Families of the Bani Hamida, a bedouin tribe, settled the site of Dhiʾban in the 1950s, building upon preexisting structures as well as using them for raw materials.
+In the following years, the land surrounding the tell was distributed to the community for private ownership, and the tell itself remains Jordanian government property.